How To Prove It with Lean

 This book is intended to accompany my book How To Prove It: A Structured Approach, 3rd edition (henceforth called HTPI), which is published by Cambridge University Press.
 Although this book is self-contained, we will sometimes have occasion to refer to passages in HTPI, so this book will be easiest to understand if you have a copy of HTPI available to you.

 HTPI explains a systematic approach to constructing mathematical proofs.
 The purpose of this book is to show you how to use a computer software package called Lean to help you master the techniques presented in HTPI.
 Lean is free software that is available for Windows, MacOS, and Unix computers.
-To get the most out of this book, you will need to download and install Lean on your computer.
-We will explain how to do that below.
-An alternative is to run Lean on the web using Gitpod; we also explain how to do that below.
+It is also possible to run Lean in a web browser using GitHub Codespaces.
+We will explain below how to get started using Lean.

 The chapters and sections of this book are numbered to match the sections of HTPI to which they correspond.
 The first two chapters of HTPI cover preliminary topics in elementary logic and set theory that are needed to understand the proof techniques presented in later chapters.
 We assume that you are already familiar with that material (if not, go read those chapters in HTPI!), so Chapters 1 and 2 of this book will just briefly summarize the most important points.
 Those chapters are followed by an introduction to Lean that explains the basics of using Lean to write proofs.
 The presentation of proof techniques in HTPI begins in earnest in Chapter 3, so that is where we will begin to discuss how Lean can be used to master those techniques.